 both during pregnancy and after birth.
 Understanding the allowances and rights of German workers during maternity leave is important for maintaining compliance and ensuring that all necessary employee rights are fairly met.

-If you’re new to hiring abroad, consider partnering with an Employer of Record in Germany such as Borderless AI.
+If you’re new to hiring abroad, consider partnering with an Employer of Record in Germany such as Borderless.
 An experienced employer of record can help with everything from hiring and onboarding to managing employees and navigating local labor laws.

 Under What Circumstances Do Employees Qualify for Maternity Leave?